 English Dialects – Scouse

-Borderline incomprehensible, even to native English speakers, Scouse is surely the most distinctive regional accent in England.
+Borderline incomprehensible, even to native English speakers, Scouse is surely the most distinctive accent in England.
 Scouse evolved from diverse accents, languages and dialects.
 As a result, it features unusual pronunciations of both vowels and consonants.
 To make matters worse, Scousers have developed a unique vocabulary which can be utterly mystifying to outsiders.

 Where is Scouse spoken?